2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2008 Presidential Dollar Value

-Exploring your 2008 Presidential Dollar’s value requires identifying three critical factors: the mintmark location on the edge (P, D, or S), the edge lettering Position (A or B), and the coin’s condition grade.
+Determining your 2008 Presidential Dollar’s value comes down to three things: the mintmark on the edge (P for Philadelphia, D for Denver, or S for San Francisco), the edge lettering Position (A or B), and the coin’s grade or condition.

-Circulated coins typically remain at face value, while uncirculated specimens range from $4-6 in standard grades.
-However, rare varieties like Missing Edge Lettering errors, high-grade Position A coins can command hundreds to thousands of dollars.
+Circulated coins typically trade at face value, while uncirculated specimens start around $4–$6 in standard grades.
+However, rare varieties like Missing Edge Lettering errors or top-population certified examples can reach hundreds or even thousands of dollars.

 Download our CoinValueChecker App to instantly scan your coin’s edge lettering, detect valuable errors, and receive accurate market valuations based on real-time auction data—transforming complex numismatic analysis into a simple smartphone tap.